COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition

-The main goal of cross-modal knowledge distillation is to leverage knowledge from data-rich modalities to enhance representation learning in data-scarce domains.
-We demonstrate that COMODO, by performing cross-modal self-supervised distillation, enables pretrained time-series model to inherit rich semantic information from video representations, significantly mitigating the challenges of data scarcity and annotation costs in IMU-based HAR.
-Our experiments across three benchmark datasets show that COMODO achieves performance comparable to or surpassing fully supervised fine-tuned time-series models, while maintaining the efficiency and privacy advantages of IMU sensors.
-These results suggest that cross-modal self-supervised learning can bridge the gap between high-resource and low-resource sensing modalities, providing a scalable and effective alternative for real-world wearable AI applications. \textbf{Our contributions are summarized as follows:} (1) \textbf{Self-supervised Cross-modal Knowledge Transfer}: We propose COMODO, a cross-modal self-supervised distillation framework that leverages pretrained video and time-series models enabling label-free knowledge transfer from a stronger modality (video) with richer training data to a weaker modality (IMU) with limited data.
-(2) \textbf{A Self-supervised and Effective Cross-modal Queuing Mechanism}: We introduce a cross-modal FIFO queue that maintains video embeddings as a stable and diverse reference distribution for IMU feature distillation, extending the instance queue distribution learning approach from single-modality to cross-modality.
-(3) \textbf{Teacher-Student Model Agnostic}: COMODO supports diverse video and time-series pretrained models, enabling flexible teacher-student configurations and future integration with stronger foundation models.
-(4) \textbf{Cross-dataset Generalization:} We demonstrate that COMODO maintains superior performance even when evaluated on unseen datasets, and more superior than fully supervised models, highlighting its robustness and generalizability for egocentric HAR tasks.
+Cross-modal distillation aims to leverage a data-rich modality to improve representations in a data-scarce domain.
+We show that COMODO enables pretrained time-series encoders to inherit semantic information from video representations, mitigating data scarcity and annotation costs in IMU-based HAR.
+Evaluated across three egocentric datasets comprising over 70 activity categories, including fine-grained datasets with more than 30 distinct daily activities, COMODO matches or surpasses fully supervised fine-tuned time-series models while retaining IMU efficiency and privacy, suggesting a scalable path to real-world wearable AI (Figure~\ref{fig:application}).

+\textbf{Our contributions are summarized as follows:} \begin{itemize} \item \textbf{Self-supervised Cross-modal Knowledge Transfer.} COMODO enables label-free distillation from a stronger (video) to a weaker (IMU) modality using pretrained video and time-series models.
+Leveraging rich pre-trained knowledge from the video domain to alleviate the challenge of scarce data for wearable IMU sensors. \item \textbf{Effective Cross-modal Queuing Mechanism.} We introduce a cross-modal FIFO queue that maintains video embeddings as a stable, diverse reference distribution for IMU distillation, narrowing the modality gap and handling heterogeneity. \item \textbf{Model-agnostic Teacher–Student.} COMODO supports diverse pretrained video and time-series models, allowing flexible teacher–student configurations and future integration with stronger foundation models. \item \textbf{Cross-dataset Generalization.} To validate real-world applicability, we show that COMODO maintains superior performance on unseen datasets with different classes and devices, outperforming supervised models and highlighting robustness and generalizability for egocentric HAR. \end{itemize}